Doing Business in Indonesia

 Living in Indonesia, of course you will have staff to take care of all that, but still you may need more time to get things done than you had anticipated.

-Fortunately there are several agents to help you obtain visas and all sorts of permits, even to set up your own company and in general to help you make a trail in Indonesia, including Okusi Associates.
+Fortunately there are several agents to help you obtain visas and all sorts of permits, even to set up your own company and in general to help you survive in Indonesia, including Okusi Associates.

 Personal Relationships